GeorgiaDome 2025 Mock Draft Final Update

 The Chiefs are finally having to rebuild their roster after their 2 year signing period of FA talent.
 This team is going to take a step back and have already started making these cuts.
 They will still be competitive in the AFC but now could cede supremacy to the Ravens, Bills, and Bengals.

 Kelce decided to return in 2025 but at this point he is more of a name than an impact player.
 His 25' season was downright awful to his standards and he could be more of a part time player as the Chiefs look for his successor.
 Noah Gray was re-signed but they are going to want competition for him to continue to give Mahomes that safety valve that made this offense go.
+They could go Arroyo here, as I think he is the best fit.
+However, we all saw in the Super Bowl that the Chiefs have major protection issues and, with Thuney gone, they need more OL help to keep their QB upright.

 The Eagles are here because they draft well and catch falling prospects that make huge impacts (DeJean and Mitchell just last year), very similar to what the Ravens have done for years.